 Carrier oils help nourish and moisturize the skin .
 Carrier oils include coconut oil, avocado oil, argan oil, sweet almond oil, olive oil, etc.

-Essential oils are extracted from plants and have medicinal and therapeutic value .
+Essential oils are extracted from plants and have many benefits and properties .
 It has a great scent that can fill your room with a nice aroma while in the making process and also when used in your bathtub.
 People use essential oils as fragrance oils in different DIYs.